 Pair a long coat with versatile, warm winter snow boots!

-Hands also get cold very easily.
+Hands also get cold very easily, which is why gloves are vital.
 Sometimes it is enough to wear some bog standard wooly or fleece gloves, but when you go to a really icy climate then some windproof ski gloves will be much better to keep you warm.

-Depending on the temperature you may even want to wear some lining gloves underneath for double protection.
+Depending on the temperature you may even want to wear some lined gloves underneath for double protection.

 These are the six fashionable winter accessories for women!